Hexxcell Studio™ - Hybrid Digital Twins for Thermal Systems

 Hexxcell Studio™ is used by refineries and petrochemical plants worldwide to increase production and energy efficiency, mitigate fouling, optimally manage cleaning of heat exchangers, reduce fuel consumption and CO2 emissions.

-Under the bonnet – Advanced mathematical model
+Under the bonnet – Advanced mathematical models

 At the core of the Hexxcell Studio™ system, an advanced mathematical model based on technology originally developed at Imperial College London, allows to accurately calculate time-varying fouling rates as a function of local conditions in the heat exchanger.
 The model accounts for the complex interactions between thermal and hydraulic phenomena and equipment geometry resulting in unprecedented accuracy.
+These deterministic models are coupled with Artificial Intelligence to boost accuracy and enhance capabilities.

 Deployment in Industry – Easy to use environment